ESSS/alfasim-sdk/docs/source/alfacase/alfacase.syntax.rst

 Case 6:
-    The last case is a composition of components, the definition is informing that the value of physics must be filled with the key and values defined for :class:`PhysicsDescription <alfasim_sdk.PhysicsDescription>`
+    The last case is a composition of components, the definition is informing that the value of physics must be filled with the key and values defined for :py:class:`PhysicsDescription <alfasim_sdk.PhysicsDescription>`

     .. rubric:: Example